LISTEN TO THIS ARTICLE:

 Dementias are disorders of learning, memory, and information processing that follow a steady, progressive course of decline.
 Delirium is a temporary, and variable change in attention and awareness that occurs as a result of a medical condition.

 Delirium is a problem with attention and awareness of surroundings that appears quickly over a few hours.
 Delirium varies in intensity and usually only lasts hours to days.
-It can be caused by an underlying medical condition (like pneumonia, liver disease, or other severe illness) or a reaction to a medication, or misuse of alcohol or drugs.
+It can come from an underlying medical condition (like pneumonia, liver disease, or other severe illness) or a reaction to a medication, or misuse of alcohol or drugs.
 Once the underlying cause has been identified and stabilized, delirium resolves.

-In contrast, dementia is a progressive illness that can be insidious, hard to recognize at first, and slowly worsen over time.
+In contrast, dementia is a progressive illness that is hard to recognize at first and slowly worsens over time.
 Dementia can have a wide variety of causes, though the most common type is Alzheimer’s dementia.
-Many different diseases can lead to various kinds of dementia, and the time it takes for changes to occur vary depending on the type.
+Many different diseases can lead to various types of dementia, and the time it takes for changes to occur vary depending on the type.
 Some are due to physical injury to the brain, like vascular dementia (from multiple strokes) or traumatic brain injury.
 Infections like Human Immunodeficiency Virus (HIV) and prion-type diseases (commonly known as Mad Cow Disease) and neurological diseases like Huntington’s Disease and Parkinson’s Disease can also lead to dementia.

 Who gets Dementias and Delirium?

 Delirium usually appears as a side effect of a wide variety of reasons someone would normally need to be in a hospital.
 Medications, severe illness, fever, anesthesia, and even significant pain can cause delirium.